sahildua2305/easy-paste-chrome/README.md

 # easy-paste-chrome
-A chrome extension which makes it easy to paste your frequently used profile links with a couple of clicks.
+A chrome extension which makes it easy for you to paste your profile links with a couple of clicks.